Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/software.rst

 database administrators.
 In the ADRF, it is primarily used as an exploratory tool for datasets.

-To get started, double-click the DBeaver icon on the Desktop.
+To get started, double-click the DBeaver icon on the Desktop, which looks like the icon below.

 .. image:: ../images/dbeaver.png
   :width: 100